Puppy socialisation and its importance

 Your puppy and dog parks

-If you want to expose your dog safely to other dogs, take him to a strictly on-leash dog park where ALL dogs are on a leash and, as per the recommendations above, remember to take it slow.
+If you want to expose your dog safely to other dogs, take him to a strictly on-leash dog park where all dogs are on a leash and, as per the guidelines above, remember to take it slow.